mcellteam/cellblender_tutorials/irrev_rev_uni_bi.rst

     PARTITION_Z = [[-0.501 TO 0.501 STEP 0.04]]

+*Note*: You can find any of the shell volumes yourself by using the **Mesh Analysis** panel in CellBlender

 Since meshes (including our concentric shells) are by default reflective to all diffusion molecules we need to make them transparent via a surface class.
 Thus, create a file called **spherical_shells.surface_classes.mdl**